-You should arrive at the test centre at least 15 minutes before you theory test is due to begin.
+You should arrive at the test centre at least 15 minutes before your theory test is due to begin.
 This will give you enough time to sign in and take your seat.

 What should I take to the test centre?

-You must take you photocard provisional driving licence with you.
-You will need to give this to a member a staff so they can sign you in.
+You must take your photocard provisional driving licence with you.
+You will need to give this to a member of staff so they can sign you in.